bright/new-www/content/blog/breaking-barriers-in-healthcare-dr-adam-brown-on-interoperability-and-business.md

 published: true
 language: en
 ---
-**[Dr. Adam Brown](https://www.linkedin.com/in/adambrownmdmba/)**, an emergency physician and entrepreneur, shares insights on his journey from medicine to business, emphasizing the importance of healthcare innovation and policy impact.
+**[Dr. Adam Brown](https://www.linkedin.com/in/adambrownmdmba/)**, an emergency physician and entrepreneur, shares insights on his journey from medicine to business, emphasizing the importance of [healthcare software development](/our-areas/healthcare-software-development/) and policy impact.
 In this interview, he discusses challenges in bridging the gap between clinical practice and business, the significance of [interoperability in e-health](/blog/interoperability-in-healthtech-experts-insights/), and the future of [AI in healthcare](/blog/the-impact-of-ai-on-healthcare-hype-vs-reality/).
 He also offers advice for startups entering the US market and highlights key trends in the industry.

 ## **Can you briefly introduce yourself and your current role?**